-GTA chairman meets Mamata amid churning in hill politics | Politics
+GTA chairman meets Mamata amid churning in Hill politics | Politics

 Although the demand for separation of the region from West Bengal is over a century old, the Gorkhaland statehood movement was ignited by GNLF supremo Subhash Ghisingh in 1986.

-The violent stir claimed over 1,200 lives and culminated in 1988 with the formation of the Darjeeling Gorkha Hill Council, which governed the hills with a certain degree of autonomy till 2011.
+The violent stir claimed over 1,200 lives and concluded in 1988 with the formation of the Darjeeling Gorkha Hill Council, which governed the hills with a certain degree of autonomy till 2011.

 Following a fresh stir by Gurung, the GTA was formed.
 More violent bouts of protests were also witnessed later, the last being in 2017.